DeclanChidlow/vale.rocks/src/posts/extended-reality-browsers.md

 By incorporating the bespoke JanusVR Markup Language (JML) into a website, how this 3D space is presented can be managed.
 The user interface can be customised, interactive experiences like games can be implemented into the space, and the entire space can be transformed into different rooms with different appearances.
 Users in the space can place objects and change their appearance as needed.
 JanusVR is also embeddable, allowing it to be accessed through websites.
 Janus VR Incorporated [dissolved at the conclusion of 2019](https://www.reddit.com/r/janusVR/comments/e7ga32/a_letter_to_the_janus_vr_community/).

+[Exokit](https://web.archive.org/web/20201125142646/https://native.exokit.org/) was a bespoke WebXR engine primarily designed for packaging WebXR experiences as standalone applications and allowing them to expand beyond a browser sandbox into using native libraries and systems.
+While its engine is bespoke, it does offload 2D pages to Chromium Embedded Framework (CEF).
+Exokit built a lot of demos and systems atop their engine, and one of these was a browser.
+Developed in 2019, it was short-lived, and development ceased a few months later.
+Its unique feature was the ability to merge XR worlds, placing multiple WebXR experiences in the same space which could be manoeuvred around.
+A separate browser-like front-end for Exokit [was also made](https://github.com/exokitxr/exokit-frontend).
+Ultimately it seems that the project never quite found its footing beyond a few native ports of WebXR games and that it was discontinued before full browser capabilities became fully realised.[^1]

 Though not a dedicated browser per se, [MultiVR.se](https://store.steampowered.com/app/584200/MultiVRse/) is a room-scale virtual reality environment application launched in 2017 which allows for opening browsers and placing them around 3D space.
 Multiple browser windows can be open, though the browser is extremely simple with minimal controls -- navigation forward/back, an address bar, and a home button.

 [Supermedium](https://web.archive.org/web/20190520022458/https://www.supermedium.com/) was a virtual reality browser launched in 2018.
 It was part of venture capital firm Y-Combinator's Winter 2018 batch.
 The browser did not have support for viewing standard 2D webpages and was instead entirely centred around WebVR content.
 The developers of Supermedium took over maintenance of A-Frame from MozVR.
 In 2020 Supermedium pivoted from creating a VR browser to making a VR comic book reader for the Oculus Quest.